 Validation Protocol Table 1: Mandatory Requirements Requirement Reference Conclusion Cross reference The requirements the project must meet.
 Gives reference to the legislation or agreement where the requirement is found.
-This is either acceptable based on evidence provided (OK), a Corrective Action Request (CAR) or a Clarification Request (CR) of risk or non- compliance with stated requirements.
-The CAR's and CR's are numbered and presented to the client in the Validation Report.
-Used to refer to the relevant protocol questions in Tables 2, 3 and 4 to show how the specific requirement is validated.
-This is to ensure a transparent validation process.
+This is either acceptable based on evidence provided (OK), a Corrective Action Request (CAR) or a Clarification Request (CR) of risk or noncompliance with stated requirements.
+The CAR's and CR's are numbered and presented to the client in the Validation Report. and 4 to show how the specific requirement is

-Validation Protocol Table 2: Requirements checklist Checklist Question Reference Means of verification (MoV) Comment Draft and/or Final Conclusion The various requirements in Table 1 are linked to checklist questions the project should meet.
+Validation Protocol Table 2: Requirements checklist Checklist Question Reference ference Means of Communication (MoV) Draft and/or Final Conclusion The various requirements in Table 1 are linked to checklist questions the project should meet.
 The checklist is organized in several sections.
-Each section is then further sub- divided.
+Each section is then further subdivided.
 The lowest level constitutes a checklist question.
 Gives reference to documents where the answer to the checklist question or item is found.
 Explains how conformance with the checklist question is investigated.
 Examples of means of verification are document review (DR) or interview (I).
 N/A means not applicable.
 The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
-It is further used to explain the conclusions This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question.
+It is further used to explain the conclusions reached.
+This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question.
 (See below).
-Clarification Request (CR) is used when the validation team has identified a need for further
+Clarification Request (CR) is used when the validation team has identified a need for further clarification.

-Validation Protocol Table 3: Baseline and Monitoring Methodologies Checklist Question Reference Means of verification (MoV) Comment Draft and/or Final Conclusion The various requirements of baseline and monitoring methodologies should be met.
+Validation Protocol Table 3: Baseline and Monitoring Methodologies Checklist Question Reference Means of Comment verification (MoV) Draft and/or Final Conclusion The various requirements of baseline and monitoring methodologies should be met.
 The checklist is organized in several sections.
-Each section is then further sub- divided.
+Each section is then further subdivided.
 The lowest level constitutes a checklist question.
 Gives reference to documents where the answer to the checklist question or item is found.
 Explains how conformance with the checklist question is investigated.
 Examples of means of verification are document review (DR) or interview (I).
 N/A means not applicable.
 The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
 It is further used to explain the conclusions reached.
 This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question.
 (See below).
 Clarification Request (CR) is used when the validation team has identified a need for further clarification.

-Validation Protocol Table 4: Legal requirements Checklist Question Reference Means of verification (MoV) Comment Draft and/or Final Conclusion The national legal requirements the project must meet.
+Validation Protocol Table 4: Legal requirements Checklist Question Reference Means of Comment verification (MoV) Draft and/or Final Conclusion The national legal requirements the project must meet.
 Gives reference to documents where the answer to the checklist question or item is found.
 Explains how conformance with the checklist question is investigated.
 Examples of means of verification are document review (DR) or interview (I).
 N/A means not applicable.
 The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
 It is further used to explain the conclusions reached.
 This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question.
 (See below).
 Clarification Request (CR) is used when the validation team has identified a need for further clarification.